cougz/ovh-techlabs-workbooks/docs/public-cloud/ai-endpoints/rag-tutorial/setup-guide.md

         # Configure your OVHcloud token
         echo "OVH_AI_ENDPOINTS_ACCESS_TOKEN=your_actual_token_here" > .env

-        # The tutorial will guide you through creating the Python files step-by-step
+        # The workbook will guide you through creating the Python files step-by-step
         # This ensures you understand each component of the RAG system
         ```